heptarch/heptarch.github.io/drafts/cone.md

 ## XV. <a href="#toc">Coda</a><a id="sec-15" name="sec-15"></a>

 We have now viewed the cone, and its warm shavings, from a variety of angles.
 It inflects, ripples, flourishes with affordance, and we emerge from the exercise having drawn forth unexpected themes and harmonics.
-But arguably, we never saw the cone at all; we only saw what we brought to it.
+But arguably, perhaps, we never saw the cone at all; we only saw reflected back the things that we brought to it.

 <!-- ## List